 What's the benefit of a custom helmet?
-Any one who has ridden a custom bike or had custom skates made for them knows the answer.
-There's a reason the pros have their equipment dialed in for their specifications - it makes a difference in comfort and performance.
-Whether it's dialing in your reach or stack in cycling or stick length and flex, you want to minimize your risk of injury and maximize your performance.
+Anyone who has ridden a custom bike or had custom skates made for them knows the answer.
+There's a reason the pros have their equipment dialed in for their specifications - it makes a difference in both comfort and performance.
+Whether it's dialing in your reach or stack in cycling or stick length and flex in hockey, you want to minimize your risk of injury and maximize your performance.

-When it comes to the most important part of your body, you can shoehorn your head into a limited number of sizes or you can have your helmet made-to-measure.
-The technology was once prohibitively expensive, but KAV fabricates every helmet here in the USA and are comparably priced with other high end helmets so why wouldn't you invest in a KAV?
+When it comes to the most important part of your body, you have two choices: shoehorn your head into a limited number of sizes, or have us create a helmet tailored just for you.
+The technology was once prohibitively expensive, but KAV fabricates every helmet here in the USA and are comparably priced with other high end helmets.
+Why should you invest in a KAV?
 Here's a quick hit list of benefits:

 - Comfort and fit